uscensusbureau/data-course-ideas/courses/sample/README.md

 Hit Go.

 You'll see the population of your state!
-In this case, Maryland's population is around 6 million.
+In this case, Maryland's population is just under 5.8 million.

 ### Visuals